zhou-colla/lynx-project/README.md

 ## Closing Statement

-Lynx Chat Organizer delivers a powerful and intuitive mobile experience for managing conversations, folders, and memories.
-By combining Lynx JS, TypeScript, and Firebase, it empowers users to stay organized, enhance productivity, and make every chat more meaningful—whether for personal use or team collaboration.
+Contextual delivers a seamless and intuitive mobile experience for managing conversations, folders, and memories.
+Leveraging Lynx JS, TypeScript, and Firebase, it empowers users to stay organized, enhance productivity, and make every chat more meaningful—whether for personal use or team collaboration.
+Unlike many general-purpose AI chatbots that provide generic responses, our platform creates specialized AI assistants that retain domain-specific memories and knowledge, offering personalized and contextually relevant guidance.
+With planned retrieval-augmented generation, the AI will not only respond intelligently but also ground its answers in accurate, relevant information, enabling professional-grade, expert-level assistance.

 ---